Read the latest article on this topic here.

 What Is Private Cloud?

-A business can forgo public cloud services and create its own proprietary cloud for their organization.
+A business can forgo public cloud services and create its own proprietary cloud for its organization.
 A private cloud computing model doesn’t share resources the way a public cloud system does.
 Instead, your business owns and maintains all cloud capabilities in-house.

 Private Cloud Pros